 Heat stroke: Heat stroke is the most serious form of heat injury and is considered a medical emergency.
 Heat stroke results from prolonged exposure to high temperatures—usually in combination with dehydration—which leads to failure of the body’s temperature control system.
 The medical definition of heat stroke is a core body temperature greater than 105°F, with complications involving the central nervous system that occur after exposure to high temperatures.
 Other common symptoms include nausea, seizures, confusion, disorientation, and, sometimes, loss of consciousness or coma.

 Dehydration can lead to other potentially lethal complications.
-The Mayo Clinic offers the following examples:

 - Seizures: Electrolytes—such as potassium and sodium—help carry electrical signals from cell to cell.
 If your electrolytes are out of balance, the normal electrical messages can become mixed up, which can lead to involuntary muscle contractions, and, sometimes, loss of consciousness.